-Now in its fifth yearand going strong!, Battle for the Bridge has raised over $80,000but we can do better to find and fund a cure for Cystic Fibrosis.
+Now in its fifth year, Battle for the Bridge has raised over $80,000 to find and fund a cure for Cystic Fibrosis.

 Our goal of finding a cure for Cystic Fibrosis cannot be accomplished by just one person, but by an army.
 We are actively looking for alumni of all ages to help with this year’s game – from those who want to play to those who would just like to be involved, we want to hear from you!
 Please contact us if you are interested in participating.